Battle of Marathon: Prelude

 The Persians sailed down the coast of Attica, and landed at the bay of Marathon, about 17 mi northeast of Athens, on the advice of the exiled Athenian tyrant Hippias (who had accompanied the expedition).
 Under the guidance of Miltiades, the Athenian general with the greatest experience of fighting the Persians, the Athenian army marched quickly to block the two exits from the plain of Marathon, and prevent the Persians moving inland.
 At the same time, Athens's greatest runner, Pheidippides (or Philippides in some accounts) had been sent to Sparta to request that the Spartan army march to the aid of Athens.
 Pheidippides arrived during the festival of Carneia, a sacrosanct period of peace, and was informed that the Spartan army could not march to war until the full moon rose; Athens could not expect reinforcement for at least ten days.
 The Athenians would have to hold out at Marathon for the time being, although they were reinforced by the full muster of 1,000 hoplites from the small city of Plataea, a gesture which did much to steady the nerves of the Athenians and won unending Athenian gratitude to Plataea.

 For approximately five days the armies therefore confronted each other across the plain of Marathon in stalemate.
-The flanks of the Athenian camp were protected either by a grove of trees, or an abbatis of stakes (depending on the exact reading).
+The flanks of the Athenian camp were protected by either a grove of trees or an abbatis of stakes (depending on the exact reading).
 Since every day brought the arrival of the Spartans closer, the delay worked in favor of the Athenians.
 There were ten Athenian strategoi (generals) at Marathon, elected by each of the ten tribes that the Athenians were divided into; Miltiades was one of these.
 In addition, in overall charge, was the War-Archon (polemarch), Callimachus, who had been elected by the whole citizen body.
 Herodotus suggests that command rotated between the strategoi, each taking in turn a day to command the army.
 He further suggests that each strategos, on his day in command, instead deferred to Miltiades.
 In Herodotus's account, Miltiades is keen to attack the Persians (despite knowing that the Spartans are coming to aid the Athenians), but strangely, chooses to wait until his actual day of command to attack.
 This passage is undoubtedly problematic; the Athenians had little to gain by attacking before the Spartans arrived, and there is no real evidence of this rotating generalship.
 There does, however, seem to have been a delay between the Athenian arrival at Marathon and the battle; Herodotus, who evidently believed that Miltiades was eager to attack, may have made a mistake while seeking to explain this delay.